 But when you’re canning, the thing that that will consume most of your time and energy will be prepping the food.
 Here are my suggestions for tools that will make food prep quicker and easier.
 Starting my favorite, the Victorio Strainer.

 A genius tool

-Victorio Strainer.
-The name “Victorio” is like Band-aid or Jello–a brand name for a tool that is so well-loved that the brand-name is now the tool’s name.
-Put any soft food (tomatoes, steamed apples, grapes, berries, etc) into this food strainer and it will strain out the skin, seeds and stems.
-The pulp comes down the chute and the waste is expelled out the end of the cone.
+The name “Victorio” is like Band-aid or Jello.
+It’s a brand name for a tool that is so well-loved that the brand-name is now the tool’s name.
+This tool really is amazing.
+Put any soft food (tomatoes, steamed apples, grapes, berries, etc) into the chute and turn the handle.
+The pulp comes down the chute into your bowl and all the skin, seeds and stems are expelled out the end of the cone.

-Apple peeler/slicer/corer.
-This nifty gadget does it all in one pass: peels, cores and slices.
-(Nifty?!?
-Who says “nifty” any more?
-I think I just embarrassed my teen-aged son.)
-Just one slice down the middle and you have apple slices for pie filling or drying.
+apple slices for pie filling or drying.
 Several slices and you have diced apples for drying.
 I prefer the model that attaches with a suction base instead of a table clamp.
-They were on sale this summer at a local hardware store for $5, but usually cost $15-$25.
+They usually cost $15-$25 but I see them all the time at thrift store for $5 and last summer our local hardware store also had them for sale for $5.

 Bean frencher.
 My boys normally hate green beans but they like them a lot better when they are French sliced.
 You can get more French sliced beans into a jar than regular cut beans and they just look fancier.
 Cost about $14-$19.